Long head of biceps tendon dislocation

 Diagnosis is best made on axial MR images, where the bicipital groove is seen to be empty, and the tendon can be identified medially.
 If the tendon cannot be identified then a complete tear of the tendon should be sought.

-Non visualization of long head of biceps tendon in bicipital groove with medially displaced tendon.
+Non-visualization of the long head of biceps tendon in the bicipital groove with a medially displaced tendon.